wisnia74/openrct2-typescript-mod-template/README.md

 6. Once you do all the above, you can delete `./README.md`, `LICENSE`, `lib` folder and `.github` folder
 7. You can start modding :)

-Of course it's a template, so you can edit anything you like - `package.json` (which I recommend doing), `tsconfig` files and so on.
+Of course it's a template, so you can edit anything you like - `package.json` (which I recommend doing), `rollup.config` files and so on.

 ## Usage